Superexponential growth of epidemics in networks with cliques: Model

 Alternatively, the pgf $\mathcal{G}^{(1)}_{0}(x_1)$ given in Eq.~(\ref{eq.gvec1}) can also be understood from a branching process perspective.
 Imagine a randomly chosen node as the ancestor or root from which lineages branch off (see Fig.\ref{fig.branc}).
 The factor nodes connected to this ancestor form the first generation and their number is captured by the outer function $G_0(\cdot)$ in Eq.~(\ref{eq.gvec1}).
 Each factor node then produces a number of "descendants" or nodes that form the second generation, and this number is encoded in the inner function $F_{1}(\cdot)$ in Eq.~(\ref{eq.gvec1}).

-Another distribution that describes the local structure of projected networks, which can be easily computed using the method presented in Ref.~\cite{newman2001random}, is the excess-degree distribution~\cite{foot01}.
+Another distribution that describes the local structure of projected networks, which can be easily computed using the method presented in Ref.~\cite{newman2001random}, is the excess-degree distribution~\footnote{Here, the term 'excess-degree' refers to the number of outgoing first-neighbors of a node that is selected in a two-step process: first, we randomly choose a clique in the projected network, and then we randomly choose a node inside this clique.}.
 Newman et al~\cite{newman2001random} showed that the pgf for the excess-degree distribution in these networks is given by:

 By applying the same approach previously discussed, we can also derive the pgf's for higher-order neighbors in projected networks.
 For instance, the pgf for the number of second-nearest neighbors of a randomly chosen individual is: